-This cute fairytale-looking DIY sauna is just one of several unique creations of Bjarne Johansen, an experienced Danish master-thatcher.
+This cute fairytale-looking DIY sauna crafted by Bjarne Johansen is just one of several unique creations of this experienced Danish master-thatcher.
 It is a rare craft of building a roof with dry vegetation.
 Building a sauna 120 miles northwest of Copenhagen sounds like a smart idea though not a completely unique one for Danish climate.
 What’s unique about this particular project is everything else, starting with the choice of building materials, shape, and automation.

 Johansen has been a thatcher and a craftsman for over 35 years.
 Besides working on ordinary thatching jobs and quirkier projects, he helped thatch part of a set for a play at Copenhagen’s Østre Gasværk theater.
 More recently, he helped thatch the public art installation Rapture, by Danish artist Thomas Poulsen.